WiseHorror/Gogma-Artian-Roll-Planner/README.md

 3. **The part recipe controls what base bonuses are possible.** Each part has an element/status and either Attack or Affinity Infusion.
 Two matching attributes determine the forged weapon's attribute; three matching attributes also grant Element Infusion.
-The planner derives the base bonus pool from these choices and rejects an impossible target.
+Those material choices change which bonus families can appear on the forged weapon.
-4. **Forging advances a predetermined stream.** The stream is based on the save state, weapon type, and rarity.
-Forging another weapon of that type and rarity advances to the next result.
+4. **Forging advances a predetermined base reinforcement stream.** The stream is tied to the save state, weapon type, and rarity.
+Forging any weapon with the same weapon type and rarity consumes the next result from that stream, even if the element or infusions are different.
 Reloading an earlier save restores the earlier stream position.
 5. **Upgrade the completed base weapon into a Gogma Artian weapon.** Base Attack Boost I, Affinity Boost I, and Element Boost I become their corresponding Gogma level-I bonuses.
 Sharpness Boost keeps the same name.